Mitigating point-source contamination in CMB polarization: a Generalized Point Spread Function fitting approach: Results and discussions

 \subsection{Impact on NILC maps and power spectra}

-Figure~\ref{fig:nilc_map_res} shows the NILC B-mode maps at the location of a representative source for different cases: the fiducial CMB, \textit{No PS}, \textit{PS unmitigated}, \textit{Inpainting}, and \textit{GPSF} case.
+Figure~\ref{fig:nilc_map_res} shows the NILC B-mode maps at the location of a representative source for different cases: the fiducial CMB, \textit{No PS}, \textit{PS unmitigated}, \textit{Inpainting}, and \textit{GPSF} case, as well as their corresponding difference maps relative to the fiducial CMB.
 The similarity between the \textit{No PS} and the fiducial CMB indicates that the diffuse foregrounds in the former have been effectively removed through the NILC operation.
 However, noticeable residuals from point sources are observed in the \textit{PS unmitigated} case.
 This justifies the fact that standard NILC has limited effectiveness in mitigating compact sources, consistent with findings in Ref.~\cite{Zhang:2020ltv}.
 Therefore, specific point-source mitigation techniques should be incorporated.
 Among the point-source mitigation strategies, the \textit{Inpainting} method visually removes compact source features from the map.
 However, the resulting reconstruction exhibits noticeable deviations from the fiducial CMB, suggesting that the underlying background signal may not be accurately recovered in the inpainted regions.
 In contrast, the map produced with the \textit{GPSF} method shows closer visual agreement with the fiducial CMB, indicating that GPSF can suppress point-source contamination while preserving the large-scale structure of the CMB signal in NILC framework.

 The NILC B-mode noise-debiased power spectra are shown in the left panel of figure~\ref{fig:nilc_res}, along with the relative residual and relative standard deviation in the right panel.

 As shown in the left panel, the NILC method is effective in suppressing diffuse foreground contamination, particularly at large angular scales ($\ell < 300$) where foreground emission is most prominent.
 In the \textit{No PS} case, only a small foreground-induced bias appears in the lowest multipole bin, and the spectrum closely follows the fiducial CMB at higher multipoles.
 In comparison, the \textit{PS unmitigated} case exhibits a significant excess at $\ell > 550$, even after NILC processing.
 This contrast highlights the limited ability of NILC to remove point-source contamination at smaller angular scales~\cite{Zhang:2020ltv}.